ip025/cloud-native-questionmark/slides/slides.md

 # The DevOps platform team
 ## Looking Ahead
-- provide the necessary features *now*
+- provide the necessary platform and capabilities *now*
 - steer into the right direction for *the future*

 <!--